-UC Berkeley staff and faculty are invited to participate in the OE Administrative Service & Technology Satisfaction Survey by June 21.
-It is designed to measure faculty and staff satisfaction with:
+In June 2015, UC Berkeley staff and faculty were invited to participate in the OE Administrative Service & Technology Satisfaction Survey.
+It was designed to measure faculty and staff satisfaction with:

 - Services provided by Campus Shared Services(CSS), including information technology, business and financial services, human resources and academic personnel support, and research administration; and

 Other technology systems and tools made available through the OE Program.

 April 27, 2015

 UC Berkeley's Advancing Practice program was recognized by NACADA, the nation's premier association for academic advising professionals in the category, "Outstanding Institutional Advising Program."
 The program's director, Elizabeth Wilcox, received the award recognizing Berkeley's new, innovative professional development program for campus advisors.

 April 21, 2015

 Campus Shared Services IT was recognized as a runner-up for the Excellence in Customer Service award by SSON, an international organization of shared services professionals.